prefix-dev/rattler-build/docs/reference/jinja.md

 A pin is created based on the version input (from a subpackage or a package resolution).

-The pin functions take the following five arguments:
+The pin functions take the following three arguments:

-- `min_pin` (default: `"x.x.x.x.x.x"`): The minimum pin to be used.
+- `lower_bound` (default: `"x.x.x.x.x.x"`): The lower bound pin expression to be used.
 When set to `None`, no lower bound is set.
-- `max_pin` (default: `"x"`): The maximum pin to be used.
+- `upper_bound` (default: `"x"`): The maximum pin to be used.
 When set to `None`, no upper bound is set.

+The lower bound and upper bound can either be a "pin expression" (only `x` and `.` are allowed) or a hard-coded version string.

-These "pins" are applied to the version input to create the lower and upper bounds.
-For example, if the version is `3.10.5` with `min_pin="x.x", max_pin="x.x.x"`, the lower bound will be `3.10` and the upper bound will be `3.10.6.0a0`.
-The `max_pin` will increment the last selected segment of the version by `1`, and append `.0a0` to the end to prevent any alpha versions from being selected.
+A "pin expression" is applied to the version input to create the lower and upper bounds.
+For example, if the version is `3.10.5` with a  `lower_bound="x.x", upper_bound="x.x.x"`, the lower bound will be `3.10` and the upper bound will be `3.10.6.0a0`.
+A pin expression for the `upper_bound` will increment the last selected segment of the version by `1`, and append `.0a0` to the end to prevent any alpha versions from being selected.

 If the last segment of the version contains a letter (e.g. `9e` or `1.1.1j`), then incrementing the version will set that letter to `a`, e.g. `9e` will become